 HEY LEP’s Employment and Skills Team have refreshed the Local Skills Report first published in Spring 2021, to bring it up to date with the latest skills-related indicators provided by the Department for Education’s SAP Programme Team as well local analysis, skills information and case studies for the HEY region.
 The aim of the Local Skills Report is to influence local partners to match the provision offer against employer skills demand.

-The report will also be used to inform the HEY LEP Employment and Skills Strategy which will be published by April 2022.
+The report was used to inform the HEY LEP Employment and Skills Strategy.

 Local Skills Reports are underpinned by a set of core indicators, a selection of skills related data provided by the DfE’s SAP Programme Team, with supporting local analysis and intelligence.